-A careers test is usually a series of multiple choice questions.
-The results will show the sort of person you are (e.g. a leader) and some go further and list possible careers.
+A careers test is usually a series of multiple-choice questions, the results of which will show the sort of person you are (e.g. a leader) and some go further and list possible careers.

 A careers test can help you to determine what you could do after school.
-This could potentially be for the rest of your working life (e.g. as a Doctor), but often simply a short-term pathway that is suited to you at this stage.
+Whilst this could potentially be for the rest of your working life (e.g. as a Doctor), it is often simply a short-term pathway that is suited to you at this stage.
 Have a go – even if you think you know what you are going to be doing: it can be very revealing!

 There are plenty of online careers tests on the internet.
-Examples include (in alphabetical order): BBC Human Body, Buzz Quiz (icould and UCAS), Careerplayer, Career-Test.co.uk and Plotr.
+Examples include (in alphabetical order): BBC Science Human Body Mind Surveys Careers, Buzz Quiz (iCould and UCAS), Careerplayer and Career-Test.co.uk.

-There are also careers tests on some of the many US websites including (in alphabetical order): 360Reach, Career Fitter, Ipersonic and JT O’Donnell.
+There are also careers tests on some of the many US websites including (in alphabetical order): 360Reach, Career Fitter, Ipersonic, and JT O’Donnell Work it Daily.